mehedi-sharif/soulspring/content/_index.md

     content: 'Soul Spring Centers are primarily cash pay centers and not contracted with insurance; therefore, we are unable to accept any form of medical insurance or Medicare/Medicaid.  '
-  - title: What can I do if no Location is Close to me?
+  - title: What can I do if no location is close to me?
-    content: The difference between and premium product consist number of components, plugins, page in each.
-The Free versions contain only a few elements and pages that.
+    content: 'You are welcome to visit our residential locations or plan a 2.5-5day visit using our “Outstation Client Packages.”
+All our locations have a substantial number of clients who fly in from outstation, including overseas, for their healing journeys with us.  '

 ---